Moving in

 Eligibility

-Only students enrolled in one of the following orientation events or programs are eligible to apply for early arrival:
+Only students enrolled in an approved orientation event or program are eligible to apply for early arrival.
+The program/events that are eligible for an early arrival in 2023 are:

-7. Summer Stayover Student (residents already living on campus, who have accepted a placement in residence for fall 2022).
+• Summer Stayover student (residents already living on campus who have accepted a placement in residence for fall 2023)

 How and when to apply